-4. Notwithstanding Subsections 7.24.020 C. 1. and 2., the Director may adopt an interim rule without prior public notice upon a finding that failure to act promptly may result in serious prejudice to the public interest or the interest of the affected parties.
-Such interim rules will detail the specific reasons for such prejudice.
-Any interim rule adopted pursuant to this paragraph will be effective for a period not to exceed 180 days.
-D. Rates.
+C. Rates.
 The Director is authorized to establish a schedule of maximum rates permissible for all PPI tows from properties located within the city limits of Portland.
-The jurisdiction of this code section may be expanded by intergovernmental agreement with other agencies.
+The jurisdiction of this code Section may be expanded by intergovernmental agreement with other agencies.

-E. Inspection of Records.
-The City of Portland reserves the right to review and/or copy the records of any PPI tow for purposes of auditing or complaint resolution.
-Such records will be made available for inspection during normal business hours within 24 hours of written notice by the Director.
+D. Inspection of records.
+The City reserves the right to review and/or copy the records of any PPI tow for purposes of auditing or complaint resolution.
+The records will be made available for inspection during normal business hours within 24 hours of written notice by the Director.

-For the purposes of the PPI Code and administrative rules adopted by the Director pursuant to the PPI Code, certain terms, phrases, words, abbreviations and their derivations are construed as specified in this Section.
+For the purposes of the PPI Code and administrative rules, certain terms, phrases, words, abbreviations and their derivations are construed as specified in this Section.
 Words used in the singular include the plural and the plural the singular.
 Terms, phrases, words, abbreviations and their derivatives used, but not specifically defined in this Section, either have the meanings defined in the State of Oregon Motor Vehicle Code, or if not therein defined, have the meanings commonly accepted in the community.

-A. "Director" means the Director of the Portland Bureau of Transportation.
+A. Director means the Director of the Portland Bureau of Transportation.

-B. "Dispatching facilities" means the PPI tower's facilities used for communication with Tow Desk and maintaining radio contact with tow vehicles.
+B. Dispatching facilities means the PPI tower's facilities used for communication with Tow Desk and maintaining radio contact with tow vehicles.

-C. "Oversized tow vehicle" means a tow truck equipped to perform towing of automobiles or other vehicles, and which has a maximum gross vehicle weight rating (GVWR) of over 10,000 pounds.
+C. Oversized tow vehicle means a tow truck equipped to perform towing of automobiles or other vehicles, and which has a maximum gross vehicle weight rating (GVWR) of over 10,000 pounds.
 Vehicles with maximum GVWR of at least 19,000 pounds are designated as "Class B." Vehicles with maximum GVWR of at least 44,000 pounds are designated as "Class C."

-D. "Owners agent" means a person bearing documentation from the registered owner officially authorizing them to possess or operate the vehicle.
+D. Owner's agent means a person bearing documentation from the registered owner officially authorizing them to possess or operate the vehicle.

-E. "PPI permit" means the permit issued to a private towing company signifying that the permit holder has met the requirements of this Chapter and the administrative rules and is allowed to tow vehicles from private property within the City of Portland at the request of the private property facility owner/operator without prior consent of the vehicle owner.
+E. PPI permit means the permit issued to a private towing company signifying that the permit holder has met the requirements of this Chapter and the administrative rules and is allowed to tow vehicles from private property within the City at the request of the private property facility owner/operator without prior consent of the vehicle owner.

-F. "PPI Police tow" means any PPI tow that, upon notification to the local police agency, is found to have been reported stolen, or for any other reason becomes a police tow as defined in the Contract for Vehicle Towing and Storage of the City of Portland, or requires a police release.
+F. PPI Police tow means any PPI tow that, upon notification to the local police agency, is found to have been reported stolen, or for any other reason becomes a police tow as defined in the Contract for Vehicle Towing and Storage of the City, or requires a police release.

-G. "PPI tower" means any towing firm duly registered and permitted to perform Private Property Impound tows within the City of Portland.
+G. PPI tower means any towing firm duly registered and permitted to perform Private Property Impound tows within the City.

-H. "Private parking facility" means any property used for motor vehicle parking at which the property owner or manager restricts or reserves parking.
+H. Private parking facility means any property used for motor vehicle parking at which the property owner or manager restricts or reserves parking.
 Private parking facility does not include "proscribed property."

-I. "Private parking facility owner" means the owner, operator, lessee, manager or person in lawful possession of a private parking facility, or any designated agent of the private parking facility owner authorized to enter into a PPI towing agreement with the tower.
+I. Private parking facility owner means the owner, operator, lessee, manager or person in lawful possession of a private parking facility, or any designated agent of the private parking facility owner authorized to enter into a PPI towing agreement with the tower.

-J. "Private Property Impound"(PPI) means the impoundment of a vehicle from a private parking facility at the request of the property owner, operator, lessee, manager or person in lawful possession of the private property facility, without the prior consent of the vehicle's registered owner.
+J. Private property impound (PPI) means the impoundment of a vehicle from a private parking facility at the request of the property owner, operator, lessee, manager or person in lawful possession of the private property facility, without the prior consent of the vehicle's registered owner.

-K. "Proscribed property" means any part of private property:
+K. Proscribed property means any part of private property: